Dealing With Shame When It Affects Your Relationship

 One of the most common signs of shame is the desire to run away or disappear.
 Shameful emotions often cause a person to disconnect from others and isolate themselves while they nurse their wounds.
 This might include avoiding phone calls, canceling plans, or making excuses for being antisocial.

-Anger is another symptom, and it’s typically brought on by a person’s inability to accept the realities of their situation.
+Anger is another symptom, and it’s typically brought on by a person’s inability to accept the reality of their situation.
 Oftentimes, it’s easier to blame others for our mistakes.
-However, anger works as a mask for our true emotions and is a major sign that we carry shame.
+However, anger works as a mask for our true emotions and can be a major sign that we carry shame.

 Self-blame happens a lot when you feel shameful.
 Imagine, for example, someone getting feedback from an instructor.
-If that student responds with “Why am I so incompetent,” they most likely carry shame that hasn’t been addressed properly.
+If that student responds with “Why am I so incompetent?” they may carry shame that hasn’t been addressed properly.

 #5.
 Addiction